A K\"ummer construction for Chern-Ricci flat balanced manifolds

 Now, since our work aims to face the case of compact non-Kähler small resolutions of said $\tilde{M}$, before describing the gluing attempt it is significant to show that this kind of resolutions are actually a very common situation.

 \begin{remark} Thanks to a result from Cheltsov (see \cite{Ch}) we know that a hypersurface $\tilde{M}$ in $\mathbb{P}^4$ of degree $d$ with only isolated ODPs is factorial when $\tilde{M}$ has at most $(d-1)^2-1$ singularities, thus is in particular $\mathbb{Q}$-factorial.
-We can then apply the work from Namikawa and Steenbrink (see \cite{NS}) to obtain that $\tilde{M}$ is smoothable, and hence, thanks to the results from Friedman (see \cite{F}) we have that any small resolution $M$ of $\tilde{M}$ with exceptional curves $C_1,...,C_k$, $C_i \simeq \mathbb{P}^1$, satisfies necessarily a condition
+On the other hand $\tilde{M}$, being a hypersurface is clearly smoothable (in more general situations, one can apply the work from Namikawa and Steenbrink - see \cite{NS} - to obtain again the smoothability), and hence, thanks to the results from Friedman (see \cite{F}) we have that any small resolution $M$ of $\tilde{M}$ with exceptional curves $C_1,...,C_k$, $C_i \simeq \mathbb{P}^1$, satisfies necessarily a condition

-which immediately implies that if $\tilde{M}$ has only one ODP, then $M$ can't be Kähler because it contains a homologically trivial curve (note that the generic quintic threefold has exactly one node, and is smoothable since it is a hypersurface in the projective space, hence satisfies this situation).\\ Moreover, Werner proved in \cite{W} that $M$ is projective if and only if all $C_i$s are homologically non-trivial, and since $M$ is Moishezon, projectivity is equivalent to Kählerness.
+which immediately implies that if $\tilde{M}$ has only one ODP, then $M$ can't be Kähler because it contains a homologically trivial curve (notice that the generic singular quintic threefold is expected to have exactly one node, and is smoothable since it is a hypersurface in the projective space, hence satisfies this scenario).\\ Moreover, Werner proved in \cite{W} that $M$ is projective if and only if all $C_i$s are homologically non-trivial, and since $M$ is Moishezon, projectivity is equivalent to Kählerness.
 Thus the class of examples above lies in a larger one, since every small resolution with at least a homologically trivial exceptional curve is non-Kähler. \end{remark}